Mayron/MayronUI-Official/.github/ISSUE_TEMPLATE/bug_report.md

 ### Were you in combat when the bug occurred?

+### What was the level, faction, class and spec of the character you were playing on when this bug occurred?
+Level:
+Faction:
+Class:
+Spec:

 ### If applicable, what were you doing at the time?
 > *Were you in a raid, in a battleground, etc...*